timvgl/plus/README.md

 To start debugging session:

-1. Launch `mumax5.sln` in VS, it is created automatically by cmake and placed in `mumax5/build`
+1. Launch `mumaxplus.sln` in VS, it is created automatically by cmake and placed in `mumaxplus/build`
 2. When project is loaded, in *Solution Configurations* select *Debug*, *x64*
 3. In *Solution Explorer* set `cmd` as startup project
 4. For the `core` and `physics` projects set *CUDA C/C++->Device->Generate GPU Debug Information* to *Yes* using [project properties](https://docs.nvidia.com/nsight-visual-studio-edition/2020.2/cuda-build-run/index.html)
-5. Rebuild the mumax5.sln solution with VS
+5. Rebuild the mumaxplus.sln solution with VS
 6. Launch a debugging session via *Extensions->NSight->Start CUDA Debugging*